OK2MOP/MD1702-tools/README.md

 This repository contains tools for working with the MD-1702 based radios over USB.
-It is based on the reverse-engineered communication protocol and can be used with Baofeng DM-1702 and DM-X radios (theoretically also with DM-1703 and other radios sharing this codebase).
+It is based on the reverse-engineered communication protocol and can be used with Baofeng DM-1702 (V02 and L02 firmware branch) and DM-X radios (theoretically also with DM-1703 and other radios sharing this codebase).

+**Please do NOT use it to write data to a device with L05 firmware, as it is not tested and it was reported to brick the device in the issues.**

 I have tried to make the tool similar to popular `md380-dfu` tool by Travis Goodspeed, KK4VCZ.
 The `stm32-dfu` from his repository could be used if somebody